worldmaking/datt3074/index.md

 Instead of presenting final projects to class, we are instead spending today's class time refining final builds of the projects using the RNBO-enabled machines available, and I will help out with each project in any way that I can.

 Instead of in-class final presentations, each team should record a video presentation that can be shared on the course website so that all of us can view them.
-The final deadline for the project will be **Dec 6th**.
-The deadline for the recorded presentations is **Dec 12th**

 **Exhibition**

 Digital Media will be having an end of term exhibition.
-Dates this year: December 4-6 with an opening celebration and performances Thursday, December 5 1-3pm.
+Dates TBC with an opening celebration and performances TBD.
 We need to know what works will be showing from DATT3074 (aside from submissions already made to the open call).

-The deadline for us to submit work is November 30 (hard deadline), to Don by email, including:
+The deadline for us to submit work is TBC including:
 - Title
 - Name(s)
 - Course